microsoft/webvalidate/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a feature for WebValidate
 title: ''
 labels: Design Review, Enhancement
 assignees: ''